WIC means healthy food at NO COST to people who qualify

 What does WIC provide?

-WIC provides Breastfeeding counseling and support services:
+WIC provides Breastfeeding, education and support services:

 - Mom to mom breastfeeding support from peer counselors

-- Breastfeeding counseling by a breastfeeding specialist
+- Breastfeeding education, counseling and support by trained breastfeeding staff

 - Breast pumps available to moms that need them